syscoin/syscoin-bridge/README.md

 ### UTXO to NEVM

-1. User burns SYS to create SYS on the Syscoin UTXO chain by via `syscoinBurnToAssetAllocation` RPC call.
-2. User burns SYSX to create SYS on the Syscoin NEVM chain by via `assetAllocationBurn` RPC call and specifying the NEVM address which receives the SYS on NEVM chain.
+1. User burns SYS on the Syscoin UTXO chain specifying the NEVM address which receives the SYS on NEVM chain.
-3. Once both transactions are mined, the user can now use the transaction data to build a SPV proof `fetchBackendSPVProof` .
+2. Once both transactions are mined, the user can now use the transaction data to build a SPV proof `fetchBackendSPVProof` .
 This proof is then send to a Smart Contract on Syscoin NEVM chain.
-4. The Smart Contract verifies the SPV proof and if valid, mints SYS on the Syscoin NEVM chain to the address indicated on the SPV proof.
+4. The Smart Contract verifies the SPV proof and if valid, transfers SYS on the Syscoin NEVM chain to the address indicated on the SPV proof.

 ### NEVM to UTXO

-1. User freezes and Burn their SYS by calling on the `SyscoinERC20Manager` contract `freezeBurnERC20` function.
+1. User freezes and Burn their SYS by calling on the `VaultManager` contract `freezeBurn` function.
-2. Once the transaction is mined, the user can now use the transaction data to mint SYSX asset on UTXO chain by calling `assetAllocationMint` RPC call.
+2. Once the transaction is mined, the user can now use the transaction data to mint SYS on UTXO chain.
-3. Once SYSX is minted, this again can be burned using `assetAllocationBurn` to get native SYS on UTXO.

 ### Bridge UI